Jaffa: Mamluk period

 In March 1268, Baibars, the sultan of the Egyptian Mamluks, conquered Jaffa simultaneously with conquering Antioch.
 Baibars's goal was to conquer Christian crusader strongholds.
 An inscription from the White Mosque of Ramla, today visible in the Great Mosque of Gaza, commemorates the event:In the name of God the Merciful, the Compassionate,...gave power to his servant...who has trust in him...who fights for Him and defends the faith of His Prophet...Sultan of Islam and the Muslims, Baybars...who came out with his victorious army on the 10th of the month of Rajab from the land of Egypt, resolved to carry out jihad and combat the intransigent infidels.
 He camped in the port city of Jaffa in the morning and conquered it, by God's will, in the third hour of that day.
 Then he ordered the erection of the dome over the blessed minaret, as well as the gate of this mosque...in the year 666 of the Hijra [1268 CE].
 May God have mercy upon him and upon all Muslims.Abu'l-Fida (1273–1331), writing in 1321, described "Yafa, in Filastin" as "a small but very pleasant town lying on the sea-shore.
 It has a celebrated harbour.
 The town of Yafa is well fortified.
 Its markets are much frequented, and many merchants ply their trades here.
 There is a large harbour frequented by all the ships coming to Filastin, and from it they set sail to all lands.
 Between it and Ar Ramlah the distance is 6 miles, and it lies west of Ar Ramlah."

+In 1432, Bertrandon de la Broquière observed that Jaffa was in ruins, with only a few tents standing.
+He wrote: "At Jaffa, the pardons commence for pilgrims to the Holy Land ... at present, it is entirely destroyed, having only a few tents covered with reeds, where pilgrims seek shelter from the heat of the sun.
+The sea enters the town, forming a poor and shallow harbor: it is dangerous to remain there long for fear of being driven onshore by a gust of wind.
+When any pilgrims disembark there, interpreters and other officers of the sultan instantly hasten to ascertain their numbers, to serve them as guides, and to receive, in the name of their master, the customary tribute."

 Ottoman period

+16th–18th centuries

 In 1515, Jaffa was conquered by the Ottoman sultan Selim I.

 In the census of 1596, it appeared located in the nahiya of Ramla in the liwa of Gaza.
 It had a population of 15 households, all Muslim.
 They paid a fixed tax rate of 33,3 % on various products; a total of 7,520 akçe.